-If your household has more than one household group - eg couple with a child and an elderly parent who is financially independent, both households must meet the basic eligibility criteria or have needs or special circumstances.
+If your household has more than one household group - eg a couple with a child and an elderly parent who is financially independent, both households must meet the basic eligibility criteria or have needs or special circumstances.

 Before you start

-- Get copies of proof of income and identity for everyone on your registration of interest form aged 16 and over.
+- Get copies of proof of income and identity for everyone on your registration of interest form aged 16 and over

-- Identify the areas and types of houses you would be prepared to live in.
+- Identify the areas and types of houses you would be prepared to live in

-- If you are registering interest in housing set aside for Aboriginal and Torres Strait Islander people, you must complete the confirmation of Aboriginal or Torres Strait Islander descent form.
+- If you are registering interest in housing set aside for Aboriginal and Torres Strait Islander people, you must complete the confirmation of Aboriginal or Torres Strait Islander descent form

 - Complete a permission to release information form if you want to give permission to a third party - eg child, partner, doctor, to speak to Housing SA about your registration on your behalf.